jasonjoh/dotnet-tutorial/README.md

 # Getting Started with the Outlook Mail API and ASP.NET #

-The purpose of this guide is to walk through the process of creating a simple ASP.NET MVC C# app that retrieves messages in Office 365.
+The purpose of this guide is to walk through the process of creating a simple ASP.NET MVC C# app that retrieves messages in Office 365 or Outlook.com.
 The source code in this repository is what you should end up with if you follow the steps outlined here.

-This tutorial will use the [Microsoft Office 365 API Tools](http://aka.ms/OfficeDevToolsForVS2013) to register the app and add helpful NuGet packages for calling the Mail API.
+This tutorial will use the TODO: UPDATE LINK [Active Directory Authentication Library (Prerelease)](http://www.nuget.org/packages/Microsoft.IdentityModel.Clients.ActiveDirectory/3.5.207081303-alpha) to make OAuth2 calls and the [Microsoft Office 365 Mail, Calendar, and Contacts Library for .NET](http://www.nuget.org/packages/Microsoft.Office365.OutlookServices/) to call the Mail API.

+**NOTE:** The previous version of this tutorial used the [Microsoft Office 365 API Tools](http://aka.ms/OfficeDevToolsForVS2013) to register the application in Azure AD.
+The registrations created with this tool are incompatible with Outlook.com, so this tutorial has been updated to use the [Application Registration Portal](https://apps.dev.microsoft.com) instead.

 **NOTE:** If you are downloading this sample, you'll need to do a few things to get it to run.

 1. Open the dotnet-tutorial.sln file.
 2. Right-click **References** in Solution Explorer and choose **Manage NuGet Packages**.
 3. Click the **Restore** button in the **Manage NuGet Packages** dialog to download all of the required packages.
-4. Add the connected service as directed in the **Add a connected service** section below.

 ## Before you begin ##

 This guide assumes:

 - That you already have Visual Studio 2013 installed and working on your development machine.
-- That you have an Office 365 tenant, with access to an administrator account in that tenant.
+- That you have an Office 365 tenant, with access to an administrator account in that tenant, **OR** an Outlook.com developer preview account.

 ## Create the app ##